Knox County Ohio Expungement & Record Sealing Lawyer

 As the judge makes multiple decisions during the hearing, including the final decision of granting or denying the application, sealing/expungement is not automatic.
 For this reason, some people hire a lawyer to assist with the process.

-The Dominy Law Firm has experience representing clients for criminal record sealing/expungement.
+The Dominy Law Firm has experience representing clients for criminal record sealing/expungement, and we authored the Ohio Expungement Guide.
 We practice in courts throughout central Ohio, including the courts in Knox County.
 If you would like to discuss representation for your case, please submit a CONTACT FORM or call our office at 614-717-1177.